 3. You will probably not have cell service

 I actually expected this and was prepared not to bother about it.
 But we actually had a decent reception in our campsite which we used to our advantage and had fun with the walkie-talkie app.
 We used that app to communicate with each other from our tents even when we were at an audible distance from each other tents.
-I also shared some of my excitement in my insta stories.
+I also shared some of my excitement in my Instagram stories.

 4. You will Walk a lot

 Hiking is my favorite activity to do when I am camping.
 It’s a wonderful way to enjoy the nature and workout at the same time.
-We hiked a couple of trials in Hocking Hills that covered few beautiful caves and a bunch of waterfalls.
+We hiked a couple of trials in Hocking Hills that covered a few beautiful caves and a bunch of waterfalls.
 You will forget about how hot or cold the weather is once you start enjoying the sight.

 5. You will experience beauty in everything

-I never thought I could just pass time by staring at the fire and listening to the sounds of the night.
+I never thought I could just pass the time by staring at the fire and listening to the sounds of the night.
 It was magical on how nature lets you experience the beauty in everything, and how little things can bring you joy.

 My second favorite part of camping was sleeping in a tent with my girlfriends.
-It was like a pajama party, we chit chatted all night until one of us dozed off.
+It was like a pajama party, we chit-chatted all night until one of us dozed off.
 We experienced the beauty of listening and harmony.

 Fall Camping Checklist: What To Wear